snilbog/week04day05homework/README.md

 ##Setup

+**IMPORTANT!!!
+DO NOT DO THIS UNTIL INSTRUCTED TO DO SO.** We will do this process together on the first day of class.

-To set up your initial homework repository do the following (**DO NOT DO THIS UNTIL INSTRUCTED TO DO SO**):
+To set up your initial homework repository do the following:

 * fork repo
 * clone forked repo